 He has served by court appointment as a special master of discovery, facilitator, mediator, umpire, arbitrator and receiver.
 He has consistently (since 1989) achieved an “AV Preeminent” (5.0 out of 5) rating, the highest peer rating by Martindale Hubbell, a nationally recognized directory of attorneys, for his legal ability and ethical standards.
 He received the 2013 Distinguished Lawyer Award from the Shamrock Bar Association.
 He has appeared in state and federal courts throughout Michigan and has argued in the Michigan Court of Appeals and the United States Court of Appeals for the Sixth Circuit.

-Professional memberships include the American Bar Association, State Bar of Michigan and Oakland County Bar Association (Fellow), Detroit Metropolitan Bar Association, ABA section memberships include litigation, family law and business law.
+Professional memberships include the American Bar Association, State Bar of Michigan, Oakland County Bar Association, Oakland County Bar Foundation (Fellow), Detroit Metropolitan Bar Association, ABA section memberships include litigation, family law and business law.
 Section memberships in the State Bar of Michigan include family law and business law.
 He is an arbitrator for the American Arbitration Association.

 He was the recipient of the Federal Bar Foundation Edward Rakow Scholarship Award at the Detroit College of Law in 1976, where he was the Editor-in-Chief of the Detroit College of Law Review.
 He also served as Law Clerk to the Honorable Harold H. Bobier, Judge of the U.S. District Court in Bankruptcy for the Eastern District of Michigan.

 $20 Million Wrongful Conviction Settlement Is Marital Property In Divorce (November 2016)